Derek de Lint: Life and career

 After Soldier of Orange Derek de Lint has played in some movies and TV series, including the leading role in Kort Amerikaans, where he was a cynical young boy, whose sexually explosive character can not satisfy any women.
 Then De Lint had a second meeting with Paul Verhoeven: "A story with Spetters characterized in fact Paul's position to actors.
 He had asked me if I would do a screen test for Spetters.
 I received a script with a lot of trouble.
 After the second test Paul said that I will star as Rien.
 A few days later I received a note from Hans Kemna, Paul's assistant, that publicity of Kort Amerikaans cuts across their film and they refuse further cooperation.
 Have they meant the publicity for Kort Amerikaans at TV - Privé?I'm not responsible for that.
 Afterward they said that I was older than this character and cut across the cast, only I do not seen such note."

 At last Derek de Lint was presented success with two of the best Dutch films to emerge during the 1980s: Rudolph van den Berg's Bastille (1984) and Fons Rademakers' The Assault (1986).
 In Bastille, which was based on a popular European novel by Leon de Winter, he was brilliant as Paul de Wit, a 37-year-old Jewish Amsterdam history teacher who is haunted by memories of the family he lost in the Holocaust.
 The Assault told the story of physician Anton Steenwijk whose family was killed by the Nazis during WWII.
 The film had received the Academy Award, the Golden Globe and prizes at the international festival in Seattle.
 The Dutch magazine Viva awarded Derek de Lint with the 'Vergulde Klaver' prize as the best actor.

 From 1987 to 1989, Derek de Lint has appeared in twelve American and European films and TV series, including Mascara (1987) with Charlotte Rampling and Philip Kaufman's The Unbearable Lightness of Being (1988) with Daniel Day-Lewis, Juliette Binoche, and Lena Olin.
-He was magnificent as the French philosopher Peter Abelard in Clive Donner's Stealing Heaven (1988), the love story of Abelard and Hélôise.
+He starred as the French philosopher Peter Abelard in Clive Donner's Stealing Heaven (1988), the love story of Abelard and Hélôise.
 On television Derek de Lint provided a love interest for Dana Delany on ABC's China Beach as Dr. Bernard.
-Also he has starred as Russian KGB officer Abramov in The Endless Game (1989), a spy thriller, which was directed by Bryan Forbes from his best-selling novel; and Bertrand de Roujay in a tremendous six-part drama, The Free Frenchman (1989), a story about a brilliant French aristocrat who played a part in the Resistance struggle to free France from the Nazis.
+Also he has starred as Russian KGB officer Abramov in The Endless Game (1989), a spy thriller, which was directed by Bryan Forbes from his best-selling novel; and Bertrand de Roujay in a six-part drama, The Free Frenchman (1989), a story about a French aristocrat who played a part in the Resistance struggle to free France from the Nazis.